Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/AKS_deploy.md

 yolov4module      ClusterIP      10.0.134.119   <none>         80/TCP           22h
 ```

-Now you can check the output on terminal, and use the *EXTERNAL-IP* and *PORT* to access the factory-ai solution.
+According to the output on terminal, you can use the *EXTERNAL-IP* and *PORT* to access the factory-ai solution.
 From the example above, the endpoint would be *http://20.190.1.246:8181*